GuillaumeRemy92/assignment5-alignment/README.md

+Code to perform alignement of Qwen 2.5 Math 1.5B in the notebook folder.

-# CS336 Spring 2025 Assignment 5: Alignment
+## CS336 Spring 2025 Assignment 5: Alignment

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment5_alignment.pdf](./cs336_spring2025_assignment5_alignment.pdf)